luisafgiraldo/API-s-/README.md

 1. test_agentic_batsman.py
 2. test_living_room.py
 3. test_soda_chat.py
- A. Execite all tests in parallel
+ A. Execite all tests in parallel.

 With this menu, the user can run each test individually or execute all tests in parallel, depending on the selected option.